What is an EEG?

 If you took any sedatives for the test, you may need to rest until the sedatives have

 worn off.
-You will need to have someone drive you home.
+You'll need to have someone drive you home.

 Skin irritation or redness may be present at the locations where the electrodes were